TheOnlyMiki/412_OpenCV_lab/README.md

 # Instructions and Potentailly Helpfur Resources (non-exhaustive)

+Note: the instruction below is mainly for python.
+If you are using other language, you need to find the corresponding class.

 First of all, we have to know that ROS store images which get from it's sensor by it own message formate - `senor_msg/Image`.
 However we can not using these meesages directly to work with Computer Vision algorithm.
 Therefore, we need to use `CvBridge`, which is a ROS library that provides an interface between ROS and OpenCV, to make conncetion and convert ROS images to OpenCV formate.
 After you make the package, in the `src` folder, there is a simple python file whcih shows how to use CvBridge and open the camera of robot, called `camera.py`.
 If you want to know more infromation about this, you can go to http://wiki.ros.org/cv_bridge/Tutorials/ConvertingBetweenROSImagesAndOpenCVImagesPython.

 In this lab, you also need to know the how to detect colors in images.
 In order to descibe a color, We need to know the properties that make up this color. there are many way to define a color, a well knowed approach is RGB which describe all the colors by mixing red, green, and blue(Note: in Pyhton, ordering change to BGR).
 However, OpenCV uses HSV(Hue Saturation Value) model to describe color.
 If you want to know more about HSV model, please visit https://en.wikipedia.org/wiki/HSL_and_HSV .
 Therefore, in order to get color information in an image for specific model from other model, we need to use a function which include in `cv2` library called `cvtColor(src, code)`.
 Forexample, if you we want to convert a RGB image to HSV image in python, it should be like `cvtColor(image, cv2.COLOR_BGR2HSV)`.
 OpenCV also enable us to make other converting, such as RGB to Gray, etc. If you want to learn more about color converting